About Research Misconduct

 Policy & Resources

-Research Compliance Services and the Office of Research & Economic Development treat all research misconduct allegations seriously and confidentially.
+Research Compliance Services and the Office of Research and Innovation treat all research misconduct allegations seriously and confidentially.
 All institutional members are obligated to promptly report observed, suspected, or apparent research misconduct to the Research Integrity Officer (RIO).
 If you would like to discuss or report a situation in which research misconduct has occurred please contact either the RIO or the Research Compliance Services Director.
 For additional information, please consult the UNL Research Misconduct Policy or the other resources below.

 UNL Research Misconduct Policy (Updated 7/2023)